ankit-rathi/AR-Talks/CPC/EU_Job_Prep.md

 **For your profile specifically:**
 Your **20+ years of experience** and **Principal Data Engineer** title place you in a strong sponsorship category.
 German companies sponsor senior talent when there's a proven domain + technical match — your banking/fintech/insurance background (NatWest, RBS, Diebold Nixdorf) is directly relevant to Germany's financial sector.

+> **Updated note:** Germany remains the highest-volume market for your profile, but the English-speaking tech market is competitive.
+Your differentiator is **domain depth** (banking, fintech, data quality/governance) plus **principal-level architecture experience** — not just tool familiarity.

 ---

 ## 2. Resume & Cover Letter Best Practices